 September 2011: Madonna arrives at the premiere of the movie "W.E." during the 2011 Toronto International Film Festival on Sept.
 12, 2011.
 The movie was Madonna's second time directing a film, following 2008's "Filth and Wisdom."

 January 2012: Madonna poses with her award for best original song for "Masterpiece" from the movie "W.E." backstage at the 69th annual Golden Globe Awards on Jan.
 15, 2012.

 February 2012: Cee Lo Green performs "Like a Prayer" with Madonna during the halftime show at Super Bowl XLVI.

 March 2012: Madonna's 12th studio album, "MDNA," was released March 26.

-January 2014: Mary Lambert (center) and Madonna (right) perform "Same Love" with Macklemore (left) and Ryan Lewis at the 2014 Grammys on Jan.
+January 2014: Mary Lambert and Madonna perform "Same Love" with Macklemore (far left) and Ryan Lewis (far right) at the 2014 Grammys on Jan.
 26, 2014.
 During the song more than 30 couples were married in the aisles among the stars watching in the Staples Center.

 February 2015: Madonna attends the 57th Annual Grammy Awards at the STAPLES Center on Feb.
 8, 2015, in Los Angeles, California.

 March 2015: Madonna's 13th studio album, "Rebel Heart," will be released on March 10, 2015.
 The album's release date was moved up after a series of leaks, including 13 unfinished demos, hit the Internet in late 2014, leading the singer to compare the incident to "artist rape."